Public-Domain-Laboratories/Operating_System/System/Directory/Tree/Read_Directory_File_Obtain_Paths.md

 Maybe a simple cd and readdir of C language might be enough.
 But the same possibly already implemented in D Language library and should be reused.

+It is safer and more standard to contribute to D and reuse D system library code.